ekaratnida/kafka-connect/readme.md

 }
 ```

-The config above will be translated become this sql query below
+The config above will be translated become this sql query below (The sql is just an explaination, no need to run it)

 ```sql
 SELECT *